Harvesting Roots & Greens in December

 If you live further south than I do, this might not seem like such a big deal…you probably harvest from your garden well into the winter!
 In Northern Illinois, harvesting roots and greens in the middle of December isn’t typical.
 However, our weather has been fairly mild this fall and it may remain warmer than normal into early winter.
 And that means I can harvest vegetables longer than I’m accustomed to.
 Yippee!

 My friend Farmer Trogg, from Trogg’s Hollow CSA, has also been harvesting well into December for winter shareholders.
-He gifted me with some delicious celariac this week!
+He gifted me with some delicious celeriac this week!
 I chopped it into my winter vegetable soup for a sweetly mild celery flavor…yum!
 If you live in the Chicago or Rockford, Illinois area you should check out Trogg’s Hollow’s share program.
 They provide some amazing food for their customers!

 On the Menu this Week…

-I enjoy harvesting fresh veggies from my garden to use in simple, from scratch meals.
+I enjoy harvesting fresh veggies from my garden to use in simple, from-scratch meals.
 And with the mild weather, I’ve been harvesting potatoes, rutabagas, beets, carrots, chard, kale, broccoli, and mustard greens.
 When time is limited, the potatoes can be scrubbed clean and ‘baked’ in the microwave for a quick and easy side dish.

-The kale and mustard greens are good added to the winter vegetable soup, torn up into tossed salad, or used for greens in sandwiches and stir fries.
+The kale and mustard greens are good added to the winter vegetable soup, torn up into a tossed salad, or used for greens in sandwiches and stir-fries.
 I like these greens raw with some nuts or cheese and a little drizzle of salad dressing, but some folks don’t care for their strong flavor.
 However, they are very frost resistant and provide a wealth of nutrients…all for the cost of a packet of seeds.
 So it is worth planting a row in your garden for the cold hard greens.

 I also found some little Brussels sprouts as I walked through the garden yesterday.
 I intend to go back out later this week and pick them for roasting with a little olive oil and garlic, drool!
 There are florets of broccoli too and I pop a few in my mouth each time I walk through the garden.
 I think there might be enough for a meal, if I can stop sneaking them, that is.

 All of these root vegetables store well in a root cellar for a month or more.
 My basement is too warm and the potatoes I dug in October are already starting to sprout.
 This year I decided to cover the rows with straw if there are any veggies left when the ground begins to freeze.
-Hopefully I can dig fresh roots and bring them right to the kitchen until they are all used up.
+Hopefully, I can dig fresh roots and bring them right to the kitchen until they are all used up.
 This is a great way to supplement all of the food I’ve canned and frozen for the winter.
-I do buy some fresh foods from the grocery store, since I’m not completely self sufficient.
+I do buy some fresh foods from the grocery store since I’m not completely self-sufficient.
 Maybe someday.